reside-ic/reside-hyperv-scripts/README.md

 * The system runs Windows Server 2019 with Hyper-V. The `C:` is for Operating System only, whereas `D:` is the large NVMe space.
-* Along with installing Vagrant for Windows on the Server, you should also run `vagrant plugin install vagrant-disksize` to enable sizing of a VM's storage.
 * ISOs for the VM operating systems are in `D:\ISOs`
 * Disks for the VMs will be in the form `D:\VMs\vmname\base.vhdx` - should any other important vm-specific files or notes be needed, put them in that folder too.